Ntombiyelanga Ndlovu

 Ntombiyelanga Ndlovu is a Zimbabwean former footballer who played as a forward.
 She has been a member of the Zimbabwe women's national team.

 Club career

-Ndlovu has played for New Orleans in Zimbabwe.
+Ndlovu played for New Orleans in Zimbabwe, where she led the league in scoring one season.
+However, she broke her foot during a training session with the club in October 2011.

 International career

 Ndlovu capped for Zimbabwe at senior level during the 2008 African Women's Championship qualification.